Simon-Kurth/Inventory-App-Test/README.md

 Inventory-App-Test
 ==================

-sample project designed to practice using backbone, require.js, less, css, and  html5
+This sample application was developed to practice using backbone, require.js, less, css, and html5.
+Below I have listed some highlighted items that I focused on using in this app.

-This sample application was developed to demonstrate and understanding of how to use the technologies mentioned above.

 Backbone
 - Models, Views, and Collections to manage data
 - Using localStorage to retain data
-- Underscore.js to reference template
+- Underscore.js to reference templates
-- Add, Delete, and form reset functionality
+- Add, delete, and form reset functionality

 Require.js
 - Reconfigured backbone files and file structure to use require.js to modularly load files.